-The Population Program continues to produce Florida’s official city, county, and state population estimates each year.
-These estimates are used for state revenue-sharing and many other planning, budgeting, and analytical purposes.
-The program also produces estimates of households and average household size and projections by age, sex, race, and Hispanic origin for the state and each county.
+These population estimates are used for state revenue-sharing and many other planning, budgeting, and analytical purposes.
+The Population Program also produces estimates of households and average household size, projections of total population, and projections by age, sex, race, and Hispanic origin for the state and each county.

 Members of the Population Program work on a variety of demographic research projects and publish the results in books, monographs, scholarly journals, and technical reports.
 They also make presentations on Florida’s demographic trends to business, government, and civic groups throughout the state and respond to many telephone requests for demographic data and analysis.

 BEBR is Florida’s representative to the Federal-State Cooperative Programs for Population Estimates and Projections, and works closely with the U.S. Census Bureau to improve the quality of demographic data in Florida.
-Over the years, staff members have served on the Federal-State Cooperative Programs for Population Estimates and Projections, the U.S. Census Bureau Advisory Committee, the National Research Council’s Panel to Evaluate Alternative Census Methodologies, the Board of Directors of the Southern Demographic Association, and the Population Association of America’s Committee on Applied Demography.
+Over the years, staff members have served on the U.S. Census Bureau’s Advisory Committee, the National Research Council’s Panel to Evaluate Alternative Census Methodologies, the Board of Directors of the Southern Demographic Association, and the Population Association of America’s Committee on Applied Demography.

-- Florida Estimates of Population: late December/early January (publication and additional tables).
+- Florida Estimates of Population: December 31 (Publication and additional tables)

-- Florida Number of Households and Average Household Size: late December/early January.
+- Florida Number of Households and Average Household Size: December 31